14 Richest Neighborhoods in America

 San Mateo County California

-Devil’s Slide sheer cliffs and pacific coast in San Mateo County California
+Devil’s Slide sheer cliffs and Pacific coast in San Mateo County California

 8. Kalorama Heights, Washington, DC